 1) The SSID in the Probe Request frame is the wildcard SSID.
 2) The SSID in the Probe Request frame matches the SSID of the STA’s.

+2a) The STA is a member of a multiple BSSID set and the SSID in the Probe Request frame matches any of the SSIDs advertised by the members of that multiple BSSID set.
 3) The SSID List element is present in the Probe Request frame and includes the SSID of the STA’s BSS.

 TGax Editor: Please add a new bullet l) in this section (802.11-2016 P1594) as follows:

+l) The STA is a member of a the multiple BSSID set, STA’s BSSID is a nontransmitted BSSID and the Address 1 field of the Probe Request frame contains the broadcast address.

 Multiple BSSID element